ForgeRock/forgeops/bin/OpenShift-README.md

 login ID --> forgerock

-pass --> 1ForgeRock!  (or the value you entered in the os-aws-env.cfg file)
+pass --> (the value you entered in the os-aws-env.cfg file)